 Initially, during the reign of Kakatiya kings, the fort was known as a mud fort, as it was made using the mud, later it underwent some more modifications by the Bahamian rulers.
 After the Bahamian rulers, came in the Qutub rulers who used granite for the expansion of the fort and made many architectural and aesthetic changes.
 The intricately carved walls, reminisces of Mughal art, majestic premises, and acoustic intelligence and engineering is a marvel to cherish for the millennials and generations ahead of them!

-Apart from that, the fort also has a water reservoir which would collect the rainwater and would supply it throughout the year.
-There are 8 entry gates in the fort and a few most popular ones amongst them are the Fateh Darwaza, Eastern Gate and Balahisar Darwaza.
+Apart from that, the fort also has a water reservoir that would collect the rainwater and would supply it throughout the year.
+There are 8 entry gates in the fort and a few most popular ones amongst them are the Fateh Darwaza, Eastern Gate, and Balahisar Darwaza.
 The walls of the fort and the gates are also drenched in Mughal art which looks simply intriguing and mesmerizing.

 The fort has made it to the list of the best acoustic wonders of the world for its intelligent construction based on scientific calculations.
 During the visit to the fort, you will see many tourists clapping at a specific place in the fort and tumbling a piece of cloth, which is only to experience the life in old times and appreciate the creation.
 The architecture of the fort is such that the sound travels as far as a kilometer, which in those days, was used to alert the kings in situations of an attack.
 If you clap at the entry gate of the fort it will get heard at the highest hall of the fort.
 Another place in the fort is a hall where if we tumble a piece of cloth the sound of it would echo.

-It's ironical that the fort which was known for its reliable security system failed to protect itself from the traitors in its own premises.
+It's ironic that the fort which was known for its reliable security system failed to protect itself from the traitors in its own premises.
 It’s hard to believe that this accurate and reliable security system was the reason for its destruction!
 As per the historians, the army of the Mughal emperor Aurangzeb bribed the security guards and asked them not to alert the king when they will proceed towards the fort for an attack and the plan went well!
 Aurangzeb successfully captured the Golconda fort and he then destroyed it so that no other ruler would rule that kingdom ever after!

 Mahakali Mandir.
 It is said that this temple dates back to 190 years in the past.
 A great number of tourists can be seen visiting this temple for receiving the blessings of Goddess Mahakali.
 And in particular, during the time of Ashada Jathara, this place sees a footfall of literally lakhs of devotees.
 It is indeed quite a spectacle to watch the traditional rituals take place here.